Grand Teton sample trip agreement

 If I swim during times that are not trip functions, I will only swim in daylight hours with a minimum 4 people, while none are tired, under the influence of alcohol, drugs, or medication_____

-I will not dive into any body of water or hotel swimming pool _______
+I will not dive or jump into any body of water or hotel swimming pool _______

 Yellowstone warns: “Swimming or soaking in hot springs or their runoff is prohibited.”
 Since any injury to a trip member can adversely affect the rest of group or at least their carpool, swimming or soaking or even wading in hot springs, or downstream from hot springs, is banned during this trip. _____